renderpci/dedalo/docs/install/index.md

    1. Install PHP

       Usually Dédalo use the last version of PHP.
-      To get the last PHP version you will need to install PPA repository.
+      To get the latest version of PHP you will need to install the PPA repository.

       ```shell
       sudo apt install ca-certificates apt-transport-https software-properties-common lsb-release